Laurala1006/Minesweeper/README.md

+# Minesweeper Game
-Minesweeper Game：This is a simple implementation of the Minesweeper game using SwiftUI and Swift.
+This is a simple implementation of the Minesweeper game using SwiftUI and Swift.
 The game features a mine layout and displays the result of either hitting a mine or successfully avoiding all mines.

 ## Installation and Setup Guide